geertmeersman/nexxtender/README.md

    The `nexxtender_mac` is the bluetooth mac address you found in the previous step.

    The `nexxtender_passkey` is the PIN code you use to pair your Nexxtender.
+If you don't have the PIN code (or you have lost it), you can always reach out to me and I can calculate it if you provide me the serial number of the box.
+Format XXXXX-XX-XXXX-XXXXX-XX

    The `esphome_admin_password` is the password that is used for the wifi fallback hotspot and OTA.